redhat-appstudio/infra-deployments/README.md

 Two preview modes are offered:

 - `preview-ckcp` deploys containerized KCP directly into your cluster and connects the cluster.
 - `preview-cps` connects to CPS instance.
-Before the mode is used the kubeconfig file must be created manually based on 'CSP onboarding document' and set `CPS_KUBECONFIG` variable in `hack/preview.env`
+Before the mode is used the kubeconfig file must be created manually based on 'CSP onboarding document' and set `KCP_KUBECONFIG` variable in `hack/preview.env`

 Usage: